Supplemental Results Detector Tool (a.k.a. PageRankBot)

 Install JDK and MYSQL.

 - Download / updated to Java Runtime Environment (JRE) 6 Update 2.
-If you see a
+If you see a "Could not find the main class.
+Program will exit." error, then you need to update.

 - Download and install MYSQL 5 (Community Server).